aplteam/Fire/Docs/ReadMe.md

 1. The first line of any function or operator is never deleted, no matter whether they carry a hit or not.
 However, be aware of the next topic.

-1. A tfns that carries hits on all its lines is deleted.
+1. A tfn that carries hits on all its lines is deleted.

-1. A one-line dfns that carries a hit is deleted.
+1. A one-line dfn that carries a hit is deleted.

 ## Tips and Tricks